 What are migration levels like in your area? – includes a quiz.

 Overview of population statistics - describes different aspects of the population we measure and why, including a section focusing on the impact of migration on the population.

 Note on the difference between National Insurance number registrations and the estimate of long-term international migration: 2016 – in-depth research into the differences between NINos and the IPS.

 Sources of Migration Statistics - a summary of the differences between NINos and the IPS.

 International student migration – what do the statistics tell us - information on the differences between various migration data sources.
-Updates to this paper were published November 2016 and April 2017 to better understand student migration to and from the UK.
+Updates to this article were published November 2016, April 2017 and August 2017 to better understand student migration to and from the UK.

 Report on the history of immigration to the UK based on the 2011 Census -published in December 2013, in collaboration with the Home Office, which provides further analysis on the drivers of historical migration to England and Wales.